alexanderjhoward/Pik1-DE-FT/3_Variant_Calling/README.md

 ```

-Like last time, the list of successful alignments was collected.
-This time around, we only kept results from lines with full coverage along the ligand binding domain for variant calling.
+A list of lines with full coverage along the ligand binding domain was collected for variant calling.

 ```bash